nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 # Create a Page
 The recommended editor is Atom.
 It handles markdown nicely and can provide a live preview, fast file finding and image previewing.

+**As a lot of people are contributing on the documentation, every creation or edition should go through a Pull Request to be reviewed by the doc team.**

 ## Editor Configuration